-We plan to implement the particle swarm pattern search method in a parallel environment.
-Given that both techniques (particle swarm and pattern search) are easy to parallelize, so is the combined algorithm.
+We plan to implement the particle swarm pattern search method in a parallel environment, since both techniques (particle swarm and pattern search) are easy to parallelize.
 In the search step of the method, where particle swarm is applied, one can distribute the evaluation of the objective function on the new swarm by the processors available.
 The same can be done in the poll step for the poll set.
 Another task for future research is to handle problems with more general type of constraints.
+Other research avenues can be considered when a cheaper surrogate for the function f is available.
+For instance, one can consider the application of particle swarm in the search step to the surrogate itself rather than to the true function.